Louisiana Tech vs. North Texas NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Louisiana Tech and its opponents have combined to score more than 64.5 points in all three games this season.
+- Louisiana Tech has combined with its opponents to put up more than 64.5 points in all three games this season.

-- Saturday's over/under is 5.1 points higher than the combined 59.4 PPG average of the two teams.
+- The two teams combine to score 59.4 points per game, 5.1 less than the total in this contest.

-- The 68.4 points per game these two squads have surrendered to opponents this season are 3.9 more than the 64.5 over/under in this contest.
+- The 68.4 points per game these two squads have surrendered to opponents this season are 3.9 more than the 64.5 total in this contest.

-- The average total in Bulldogs games this season is 62.8, 1.7 points fewer than Saturday's total of 64.5 .
+- The Bulldogs and their opponents score an average of 62.8 points per game, 1.7 fewer than Saturday's total.

-- The 64.5-point over/under for this game is 2.0 points below the 66.5 points per game average total in Mean Green games this season.
+- The 66.5 PPG average total in Mean Green games this season is 2.0 points more than this game's over/under.

 Louisiana Tech Stats and Trends

-- So far this season Louisiana Tech has two wins against the spread.
+- Louisiana Tech has two wins against the spread in three games this year.

-- Louisiana Tech's games this year have gone over the total in three out of three opportunities.
+- Louisiana Tech's games this year have gone over the point total in all three opportunities.

-- Louisiana Tech is 2-1 against the spread and 1-2 overall this season when the team puts up more than 29.7 points.
+- Louisiana Tech is 2-1 against the spread and 1-2 overall this season when the team scores more than 29.7 points.

-- The Bulldogs have four giveaways this season, while the Mean Green have eight takeaways .
+- The Bulldogs have turned the ball over four times this season, four fewer than the Mean Green have forced (8).

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.